Leopold and Loeb: Murder

 Leopold and Loeb, who were 19 and 18, respectively, at the time, settled on kidnapping and murdering a younger adolescent as their perfect crime.
 They spent seven months planning everything, from the method of abduction to the disposal of the body.
-To obfuscate the actual nature of their crime and their motive for it, they decided to make a ransom demand, and they also devised an intricate plan for collecting the ransom, which involved a long series of complex instructions that would be communicated, one instruction at a time.
+To obfuscate the actual nature of their crime and their motive for it, they decided to make a ransom demand, and they also devised an intricate plan for collecting the ransom, which involved a long series of complex instructions that would be communicated one instruction at a time.

-After a lengthy search for a suitable victim, mostly on the grounds of the Harvard School for Boys in the Kenwood area, the pair decided upon Robert "Bobby" Franks, the 14-year-old son of wealthy Chicago watch manufacturer Jacob Franks (and the second cousin of Richard Loeb).
-Bobby Franks was an across-the-street neighbor of Loeb's who had played tennis at the Loeb residence several times.
+After a lengthy search for a suitable victim, mostly on the grounds of the Harvard School for Boys in the Kenwood area, the pair decided upon Robert "Bobby" Franks (born September 19, 1909), 14-year-old son of wealthy Chicago watch manufacturer Jacob Franks.
+Bobby was an across-the-street neighbor of Loeb's who had played tennis at the Loeb residence several times.

 On the afternoon of May 21, 1924, using an automobile that Leopold rented under the name Morton D. Ballard, they offered Franks a ride as he walked home from school.
 The boy initially refused, because his destination was less than two blocks away, but Loeb persuaded him to enter the car to discuss a tennis racket that he had been using.
-The precise sequence of the events that followed remains in dispute, but a preponderance of opinion placed Leopold behind the wheel of the car while Loeb sat in the back seat.
-Loeb struck Franks, who was sitting in front of him in the passenger seat, several times in the head with the handle-end of a chisel, then dragged him into the back seat and gagged him, where he died.
+The precise sequence of the events that followed remains in dispute, but the prevailing view placed Leopold behind the wheel of the car while Loeb sat in the back seat.
+Loeb struck Franks, who was sitting in front of him in the passenger seat, several times in the head with the handle-end of a chisel.
+Contemporary press reports noted that the blow was struck with a cold chisel wrapped in tape, and that Leopold made an additional confession after learning the penalty would be the same for both regardless of which had actually struck the fatal blow.
+He then dragged Franks into the back seat, gagged him, and waited until the boy eventually died.
 With the body on the floor of the back seat, out of view, the men drove to their predetermined dumping spot near Wolf Lake, in the extreme south side of Chicago.
-After nightfall, they removed Franks's clothes, then concealed the body in a culvert along the Pennsylvania Railroad tracks north of the lake.
+After nightfall, they removed Franks' clothes, then concealed the body in a culvert along the Pennsylvania Railroad tracks north of the lake.
 To obscure the body's identity, they poured hydrochloric acid on the face and genitals to disguise the fact that he had been circumcised, as circumcision was unusual among non-Jews in the United States at the time.